 This course introduces ideas and techniques that are fundamental to computer science.
 The course emphasizes procedural abstraction, algorithmic methods, and structured design techniques.
 Students will gain a working knowledge of a block-structured programming language and will use the language to solve a variety of problems illustrating ideas in computer science.
-A selection of other elementary topics will be presented, for example: the historical development of computers, comparison and evaluation of programming languages, and artificial intelligence.
+A selection of other elementary topics will be presented.
 A laboratory section will meet once a week to give students practice with programming constructs.
 Two class hours and one one-hour laboratory per week.

 A continuation of COSC 111.
 This course will emphasize more complicated problems and their algorithmic solutions.
 The object-oriented programming paradigm will be discussed in detail, including data abstraction, inheritance, and polymorphism.
 Other topics will include stacks, queues, linked lists, programming for graphical user interfaces, and basic topics in probability.
 A laboratory section will meet once a week to give students practice with programming constructs.

 Requisite: COSC 111 or consent of the instructor.
 Limited to 30 students with 10 spaces reserved for first-year students in the fall.
 Fall and Spring semesters: Professor Rosenbaum.
 January semester: Professor Rager.
 For the fall, this course will be fully accessible online and may also make use of in-person meetings.2020-21: Offered in Fall 2020, January 2021, Spring 2021